-This insurance protects your home and personal property from loss.
-There are three main types of policies which you can buy to protect your home:-
+This insurance protects your building and/or contents.
+There are three main types of policies which you can buy to protect your home :-

 BASIC FIRE POLICY